Economic history of Spain: Second Republic (1931–36)

+Franco era (1939–75)

 Recovery (1939-1958)

 Spain emerged from the civil war with formidable economic problems.
 Gold and foreign exchange reserves had been virtually wiped out, the massive devastation of war had reduced the productive capacity of both industry and agriculture.
 To compound the difficulties, even if the wherewithal had existed to purchase imports, the outbreak of World War II rendered many needed supplies unavailable.
 The end of the war did not improve Spain's plight because of subsequent global shortages of raw materials, and peacetime industrial products.
 Spain's European neighbours faced formidable post-war reconstruction problems of their own, and, because of their awareness that the Nationalist victory in the Spanish Civil War had been achieved with the help of Adolf Hitler and Benito Mussolini, they had no inclination to include Spain in any multilateral recovery programs or trade.
 For a decade following the Civil War's end in 1939, the wrecked and isolated economy remained in a state of severe depression.

 Branded an international outcast for its pro-Axis bias during World War II, Spain was not invited to join the Marshall Plan.
 Francisco Franco's regime sought to provide for Spain's well-being by adopting a policy of economic self-sufficiency.
 Autarky was not merely a reaction to international isolation; it was also rooted in more than half a century of advocacy from domestic economic pressure groups.
 Furthermore, from 1939 to 1945, Spain's military chiefs genuinely feared an Allied invasion of the Peninsula and, therefore, sought to avert excessive reliance on foreign armaments.

 With the war devastation and trade isolation, Spain was much more economically backward in the 1940s than it had been a decade earlier.
 Inflation soared, economic reconstruction faltered, food was scarce, and, in some years, Spain registered negative growth rates.
 By the early 1950s, per capita gross domestic product (GDP) was barely 40% of the average for West European countries.
 Then, after a decade of economic stagnation, a tripling of prices, the growth of a black market, and widespread deprivation, gradual improvement began to take place.
 The regime took its first faltering steps toward abandoning its pretensions of self-sufficiency and towards a transformation of Spain's economic system.
 Pre-Civil War industrial production levels were regained in the early 1950s, though agricultural output remained below prewar levels until 1958.

 A further impetus to economic liberalization came from the September 1953 signing of a mutual defense agreement, the Pact of Madrid, between the United States and Spain.
 In return for permitting the establishment of United States military bases on Spanish soil, the administration of President Dwight D. Eisenhower provided substantial economic aid to the Franco regime.
 More than US$1 billion in economic assistance flowed into Spain during the remainder of the decade as a result of the agreement.
 Between 1953 and 1958, Spain's gross national product (GNP) rose by about 5% per annum.